longhorn/longhorn/README.md

       storage: 2Gi
 ```

-THen use it in the pod:
+Then use it in the pod:
 ```
 apiVersion: v1
 kind: Pod